ITER: DEVELOPING just and SUSTAINABLE approaches to international touring

 4. A chance to access funding or strategic support

-• Pathfinders programme – an introduction to sustainable touring principles for beginners
+• Pathfinder programme – an introduction to sustainable touring principles for beginners

 • Changemakers programme – a more advanced programme for those ready to lead on new models of change